SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/privateconstructors/readme.md

           constructor: true
 ~~~~~~~~

-Since Sensei is used to help the programmer in the IDE, rather than statically analyse the code and report all errors, this filter is good enough to rule out most classes in my code base where I might have a good reason to have a default public constructor.
+Since Sensei is used to help me, as a  programmer, in the IDE, rather than to statically analyze the code and report all errors, this filter is good enough to rule out most classes in my code base where I might have a good reason to have a default public constructor.

-And, in some projects this would be a step too far because the utility classes might have private methods, so I might choose to look for 'any' `public static` methods.
+In some projects, this might be a step too far because the utility classes could have private methods, so I might choose to look for the presence of 'any' `public static` methods, rather than 'all'.

 ~~~~~~~~
         - child: